imjennyli/imjennyli/README.md

 * Gimme feedback about how I can do something better, technical or otherwise!
 * Tell me about something cool you learned during #day-of-learning, *especially* if it's not work-related
-* Send me memes or pictures of your cat/dog/other type of pet
+* Send me memes or pictures of your cat/dog/kid

 ### About my interactions